 If you’re commuting with your mat, you might also want to buy a mat holder.
 They will help you easily carry your mat to and from the yoga studio with minimal hassle.

 Blocks are very useful for yoga practitioners of all skill levels, but especially for those who are just getting started with yoga.
-Blocks can help you elongate your natural shape, which is very helpful for poses that take a while to achieve.
+All Blocks can help you elongate your natural shape, which is very helpful for poses that take a while to achieve.

-Blocks can make advanced moves more doable for beginners or intermediate practitioners.
+Cork Blocks can make advanced moves more doable for beginners or intermediate practitioners.
 Many people recommend buying two blocks so that you can achieve balance in both hands or feet.

 Foam blocks aren’t very expensive, so it won’t set you back much to buy two.